Phastboy/Data-Structures-and-Algorithms-DSA-/Foundations/README.md

 2. ***Enhances Maintainability:** Make codes easier to modify and extend, since changes are localized within modules.

-3. **Promotes Reusability:** Enables the reuse of modules in different programs without moduf.
+3. **Promotes Reusability:** Enables the reuse of modules in different programs without modules.

+## Abstract Data Structures (ADS)

+They are theoretical models designed to define, and organize data along with operations that can be performed on the data.

+### Key Components

+1. **Interface:** Set of operations that can be performed on the data.

+2. **Behavior:** How it should respond to operations without specifying the underlying mechanics.

+### Common Types

+1. Linked list
+2. Stack
+3. Queue
+4. Tree
+5. Graph